pipedrive/custom-app-surfaces-sdk/README.md

 ### Close modal

-Closes an active modal window, applicable only from Custom Surface Modal.
+Closes an active modal window; applicable only for custom modal.

 **Example**